Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## len

 **Syntax**

-len text [output]
+len *text* [output]

 **Description**